LucasFaustman/my-small-crm/README.md

 **Tech used:**
 Tech used: EJS, Node, Express, Javascript, MongoDB

-By working on My Small CRM, I was able to have a deep understanding about how MVC architecture works.
+- By working on My Small CRM, I was able to have a deep understanding about how MVC architecture works.

 ## Optimizations

 1. I would utilize something like Ajax in order to automatically update the page when adding, deleting, or editing an item.
 Currently the page refreshes after those actions are done.

 2. I would add an option for search or filtering through items.
 Currently there is only an option for sorting and pagination.

 ## Lessons Learned:

-I learned how MVC architecture can be used to create a web application!
+- I learned how MVC architecture can be used to create a web application!
 I had to deepen my knowledge of Express and EJS in order for everything to work.

-I also learned how I can use EJS for lots of different Javascript functions!
+- I learned how I can use EJS for lots of different Javascript functions!
 In order to get data such as monthly revenue projected on the dashboard, I had to use the filter array method as well as reduce in order to get to the right number.
+- Finally, I learned how vital project planning was.
+In this project, I had to create a rough mock up using Figma, then begin on the front end inside of EJS, set up my database, then start adding features.
+I learned the importance of planning, executing, then optimizing a project.

 ## Examples